GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

         - Log.d (String, String) (debug)
         - Log.v (String, String) (verbose log)

+#### ANDROID SECURITY
+-   **How do you know if the device is rooted?**<br/>
+    - We can check if superUser apk is installed in the device or if it contains su file or xbin folder.
+Alternatively you can use RootBeer library available in GitHub.

+-   **What is Symmetric Encryption?**<br/>
+    - Symmetric encryption deals with creating a passphrase and encrypting the file with it.
+Then the server needs to send the key to the client so that the client can decrypt.
+Here the problem is sending that key to decrypt the file.
+Hackers can easily access that key and could misuse the data.

+-   **What is Asymmetric Encryption?**<br/>
+    - Using algorithms like RSA, the server generates 2 keys - public key and private key.
+The server then gives public key to clients.
+Client then encrypts the sensitive data with that public key and send it back to server.-Now as the server alone has the private key, only it can decrypt the data.
+This is the most efficient way of sending data across the client and server.

+        Example of this Asymmetric encryption are HTTPS using SSL certificate, Bitcoin, etc.

+    * **Some security tips**
+        - **User data**
+            - **Store private data within internal storage**.
+Store all private user data within the device's internal storage, which is sandboxed per app.
+Your app doesn't need to request permission to view these files, and other apps cannot access the files.
+As an added security measure, when the user uninstalls an app, the device deletes all files that the app saved within internal storage.

+            - **Store data in external storage based on use case**.
+Use external storage for large, non-sensitive files that are specific to your app, as well as files that your app shares with other apps.
+            - **Check validity of data**.
+If your app uses data from external storage, make sure that the contents of the data haven't been corrupted or modified.
+Your app should also include logic to handle files that are no longer in a stable format.
+            - **Store only non-sensitive data in cache files**.
+To provide quicker access to non-sensitive app data, store it in the device's cache.
+For caches larger than 1 MB in size, use `getExternalCacheDir()`; otherwise, use `getCacheDir()`.
+Each method provides you with the `File` object that contains your app's cached data.
+            - **Use SharedPreferences in private mode**.
+When using `getSharedPreferences()` to create or access your app's `SharedPreferences` objects, use `MODE_PRIVATE`.
+That way, only your app can access the information within the shared preferences file.

+        - **Other**
+            - **Code Obfuscation**.
+Protect the source code by making it unintelligible for both humans and decompiler.
+All this, while preserving its entire operations during the compilation.
+The purpose of the obfuscation process is to give an impenetrable code.
+It promotes the confidentiality of all intellectual properties against reverse engineering.

+            - **Data encryption**.
+Mobile app security involves securing all kinds of stored data on the mobile device.
+It includes the source code as well as the data transmitted between the application and the back-end server.
+The execution of certificate pinning helps affirm the backend Web service certificate for the application.
+High-level data encryption is one of the best android mobile app security practices.
+It protects the valuable data from hackers.
+            - **Regular Updation And Testing**.
+Hackers detect vulnerabilities in software and exploit, while developers repair the breach, which causes hackers to discover another weakness.
+Although Google cannot avoid the development of these vulnerabilities, it effectively updates the Android OS to counter the detected problems.
+However, these measures will not be useful if the software is not up-to-date.
+Penetration testing is another method for server-side checks.

 #### ANDROID JETPACK

 * **What is Android Jetpack and why to use this?**